microsoft/Windows-iotcore-samples/Samples/ShellLauncherV2/README.md

   - csharp
 products:
 -windows
-description: sample apps demonstrating Shell Launcher V2 on Windows 10 Enterprise in the next feature update to Windows 10
+description: Sample apps demonstrating Shell Launcher V2 on Windows 10 Enterprise in the next feature update to Windows 10.
+---

 **Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.**